LesE-VintageAudio/Pioneer-Parts-Database/README.md

 2. Submit a **Pull Request** if you are comfortable editing the database directly.
 3. Contributions remain subject to the project license.

+## AI Search Index

+The ai-data directory contains automatically generated search indexes derived from the authoritative Pioneer_Parts_Database.csv.
+These files are provided to facilitate machine retrieval of the database where the complete CSV may exceed the retrieval limits of some AI systems.

+The files in ai-data are derived data and should not be edited independently.
+The master CSV is the authoritative source.

 ## Disclaimer

 This database is provided "as-is" for informational, educational, and restoration purposes.